poojagupta20/DSpace_Documentation_DiracAI/README.md

      `GRANT ALL PRIVILEGES ON DATABASE dspace TO dspace;`

-## Make a seperate directory for the dspace and path/to/dspace and lets mark this path as [dspace]
-## create 3 folders name them as root , servers and source

--   `mkdir root`
--   `mkdir servers`
--   `mkdir source`

-## Installing servers tomcat and solr
+## Installation of tomcat and solr

 -   `cd servers/`